-- 1.4.
+1.4.
 A clear appreciation and understanding by banks of what is meant by operational risk is critical to the effective management and control of this risk category.
 It is also important to consider the full range of material operational risks facing the bank and capture all significant causes of severe operational losses.
+Operational risk is pervasive, complex and dynamic.
+Unlike market and credit risk, which tend to be in specific areas of business, operational risk is inherent in all business processes.
 Operational risk may manifest in a variety of ways in the banking industry.
-The examples of operational risks listed at paragraph 1.2 above can be considered as illustrative. - 1.5.
-The Basel Committee has identified the following types of operational risk events as having the potential to result in substantial losses: - Internal fraud.
+The examples of operational risks listed at paragraph 1.2 above can be considered as illustrative.

+1.5.
+The Basel Committee has identified2 the following types of operational risk events as having the potential to result in substantial losses:

+- Internal fraud.
 For example, intentional misreporting of positions, employee theft, and insider trading on an employee's own account. - External fraud.
 For example, robbery, forgery, cheque kiting, and damage from computer hacking. - Employment practices and workplace safety.
-For example, workers compensation claims, violation of employee health and safety rules, organised labour activities, discrimination claims, and general liability. - Clients, products and business practices.
-For example, fiduciary breaches, misuse of confidential customer information, improper trading activities on the bank's account, money laundering, and sale of unauthorised products.
+For example, workers compensation claims, violation of employee health and safety rules, organised labour activities, discrimination claims, and general liability.